Wolverhampton Low Level railway station: Redevelopment

-Redevelopment of the Low Level station site began in 2006, retaining the main station building (which is a listed building) whilst the remainder of the station, including the former main southbound platform was demolished to make way for a 'mixed use' retail, hotel and residential development.
-This redevelopment of the station is now complete, following the opening of Aldi in 2019.
-The station building itself was destined to become a casino.
-This has now fallen through.
+Redevelopment of the Low Level station site began in 2006, retaining the main station building which is a listed building; the remainder of the station, including the former main southbound platform, was demolished to make way for a mixed-use retail, hotel and residential development.
+This redevelopment of the station was completed in 2019, following the opening of Aldi supermarket.
+The station building itself was destined to become a casino, but plans fell through.

 The restored station was home to an art gallery until July 2010.

 The station building has been transformed into the Grand Station banqueting hall and wedding venue.

 Station surrounds

 Several other structures associated with the station are listed buildings.
-A tall, blue-brick retaining wall and subway lead beneath the High Level tracks to the station, originally built as a shortcut between the two stations and known as "the colonnades".
-The brickwork on the interior is glazed white, and has decorative iron railings mounted to it The wall and subway form a grade II listed building.
-Due to the construction of the replacement High Level Station, the colonnades and subway were closed temporarily and as of December 2021, remain closed.
+A tall, blue-brick retaining wall and subway lead beneath the High Level tracks to the station, originally built as a shortcut between the two stations and known as "the Colonnades".

+The brickwork on the interior is glazed white and has decorative iron railings mounted to it.
+The wall and subway form a grade II listed building.
+Due to the construction of the replacement High Level station, the Colonnades and subway were closed temporarily and, as of December 2021, they remain closed.